valeriouberti/valeriouberti/README.md

 - 👋 Hi, I’m @valeriouberti
-- 👀 I’m interested in Kotlin,NodeJS,Typescript,Scala,Python
+- 👀 I’m interested in Kotlin,Java,NodeJS,Typescript,Scala,Python
 - 🌱 I’m currently learning Typescript, NodeJS and Solidity
 - 💞️ I’m looking for collaborations on fun backend projects using Kotlin or Typescript
 - 📫 How to reach me valerio.uberti23@gmail.com